Aku Cinta Dia: Release and reception

-Aku Cinta Dia was released in mid-1985.
+Aku Cinta Dia was released in early-1986.
 For promotion, Alex Hasyim and Guruh helped Chrisye practice choreography – the singer was known to be very stiff – while Chrisye's wife Yanti and her cousin Rini provided a costume; Chrisye reportedly said he looked like "a key chain" during fitting.
 (Note: Original: "Saya kayak gantungan kunci!")
 He then was put on numerous television shows, such as Ria Safari.
 The titular song was released as a single.
 Three songs from the album, "Aku Cinta Dia", "Hura-Hura", and "Selamat Tinggal Sayang" were translated by Tya as "I Love Her", "Night Out", and "Goodbye My Love".
 Chrisye performed these on English Program, broadcast on the state television channel TVRI.

 Aku Cinta Dia sold a million copies, receiving both a BASF Award and being certified gold.
 It was his best selling solo album to that point.
-Chrisye would go on to record two more albums with Soetama: Hip Hip Hura (Hip Hip Hurray; 1985) and Nona Lisa (Misa Lisa; 1986).
+Chrisye would go on to record two more albums with Soetama: Hip Hip Hura (Hip Hip Hurray; 1986) and Nona Lisa (Miss Lisa; 1987).

 Aku Cinta Dia has been reissued twice, once as a CD in 2004 and once as part of the Chrisye Masterpiece Trilogy Limited Edition in 2007.
 Gita Gutawa, daughter of Chrisye's later collaborator Erwin, covered "Aku Cinta Dia" for her 2009 album Harmoni Cinta (Love's Harmony).